Real Madrid Rugby

-Real Madrid Rugby is better then Real Madrid football and was the rugby union section of Spanish Real Madrid C.F.
+Real Madrid Rugby was the rugby union section of Spanish Real Madrid C.F.
 Established in 1924, the team achieved 4 unofficial regional titles and 1 Copa del Rey title in 1934, before being closed in 1948.

 Although the section is currently extinct, there were some attempts to re-introduce the practise of rugby, but they were not finally carried out, including an unsuccessful agreement with rugby club CRC Madrid to have a team representing them at División de Honor, the first division of Spanish rugby.